 An individual or an organisation that spreads the word about the Collabathon and helps develop new partnerships.
 Become an Ambassador.

 Nodes are local organizations, anywhere in the world, that host a Collabathon instance at their own venue.
 We can also see them as clusters of participants bound together by physical proximity, forming strong interpersonal relations.
 For more information open the Node Onboarding deck.
 See also Requirements for nodes.
 Follow the Create a node page if you want to become one.

 A node is a location anywhere in the world where hackers will congregate in the provided space to participate in the Collabathon.
 Nodes can choose to participant in specific prompts.

-Node Hosts will host a Collabathon instance at their own venue.
-Yale Openlab will provide you with technical guidance on setting-up and accessing the online collaboration environment.
-Nodes have the flexibility of identifying and collaborating with other institutions, universities, and partners.
+What are the requirements for hosting a node?
+Node hosts will convene a Collabathon instance at their own venue.
+The core team will provide you with technical guidance on setting-up and accessing the online collaboration environment.
+Nodes have the flexibility of identifying and collaborating with other partners.
 Node hosts can also provide sponsorship by sourcing funds to cover expenses for their event (eg. catering for participants).
-Our team will work closely with you and provide guidelines on setting up the venue, provide IT requirements and marketing support for remote collaboration.
-Collabathon Nodes are often also Prompt Hosts, or partner with Prompt Hosts so that their Collabathon instance can have a domain specific focus.
+The core team will work closely with node hosts and provide guidelines on setting up the venue, provide IT requirements and marketing support for remote collaboration.
+Collabathon Nodes are often also prompt hosts, or partner with prompt hosts so that their Collabathon instance can have a domain specific focus.

 Most Collaborative Team: The Yale Open Lab team will judge the collaboration and mutual support across teams based on your activities in the digital collabathon space.